samuel-jimenez/GramEditor/CONTRIBUTING.md

 # Contributing to this project

-The over-arching goal for now is to excise the Zed codebase of all the shady stuff so that only the good parts remain.
+The over-arching goal for now is to excise the Tehanu codebase of all the shady stuff so that only the good parts remain.
 First and foremost, that means removing all AI integration and telemetry.